 Factor 4.C.
-Special Populations 11 (2 Points) Scoring Guide Points

-Award up to 2 points based the scoring guide to the Project targets one or more of the 2
+Special Populations 11 (2 Points) Scoring Guide Points Award up to 2 points based the scoring guide to the right.
+Project targets two or more of the following specialized populations: 2 i.
+Homeless Youth, ii.
+Domestic Violence survivors, iii.
+Homeless Families with Children, iv.
+Chronic Homeless, v.
+Homeless Veterans, and/or vi.
+Transgender/Gender Nonconforming vii.
+Older adults/seniors viii.
+Persons of different races and ethnicities, particularly those over-represented in the local population 0 Project does not target any of the above subpopulations.
+0

-right. following specialized populations:

-i.
-Homeless Youth,

-ii.
-Domestic Violence survivors,

-iii.
-Homeless Families with

-Children,

-iv.
-Chronic Homeless,

-v.
-Homeless Veterans, and/or

-vi.
-Transgender/Gender

-Nonconforming

-Project does not target any of the 0

-above subpopulations.

-above subpopulations.
-U